martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Request-ID:
 :   The ID of the `CERTIFICATE_REQUEST` to which this frame responds.

-Cert-Count and Cert-List:
+Certificate:
-: A sequence of Certificate objects (see {{cert-cert}}), each representing one certificate in the sender's certificate chain.
-For the first or only `CERTIFICATE` frame with a given Request-ID, the sender's certificate MUST be the first in the list.
+: A Certificate object (see {{cert-cert}}) representing one certificate in the sender's certificate chain.
+The first or only `CERTIFICATE` frame with a given Request-ID MUST contain the sender's certificate.
 Each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be omitted, provided that the recipient is known to already possess the relevant certificate.
-(For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.) `Cert-Count` describes the number of certificates provided.
+(For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.)

 The `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST